Global talent to shape our global future: supporting postgraduate students

 We want to grow the numbers of PhD students we can admit, to break new ground in the most important fields of research: mental health, energy, food, language and migration, governance and human rights, cancer and dementia.

-And as more and more jobs need Masters degrees, 1 in 9 and counting, we need to make sure graduate education is open to all, regardless of financial circumstances.
-Students now arrive for graduate studies with up to £53,000 in debt, and we have to make sure we can admit on the basis of ability, not ability to pay.
+And as more and more jobs need Masters degrees, 1 in 9 and counting, we need to make sure postgraduate education is open to all, regardless of financial circumstances.
+Students now arrive for postgraduate studies with up to £53,000 in debt, and we have to make sure we can admit on the basis of ability, not ability to pay.

 A range of opportunities

-As one of Cambridge’s highest priorities, we have funding opportunities across the University and Colleges that will support graduate students.
+As one of Cambridge’s highest priorities, we have funding opportunities across the University and Colleges that will support postgraduate students.

 - £800,000 will permanently endow and name one PhD studentship – covering University and College fees and maintenance